onecrayon/database-webos/README.markdown

 Mojo framework to function, although porting it for general-purpose use in browsers would be fairly trivial.

-**Please note:** all portions are now tested except the changeVersion capability.
+All portions are now tested.
 Still, use with caution, and if you find and/or fix a bug, please let me know!
+There may still be problems with edge case scenarios or portions of the script that I use infrequently.

 ## Installation